Updated 8/18/19 with more photos

-On this day in 1984, Van Halen performed for 65,000 sweaty heavy metal fans at the ‘Monsters of Rock’ Festival at Donington Park in Castle, Donington, Leicestershire, England.
+On this day in rock history, Van Halen performed for 65,000 sweaty heavy metal fans at the ‘Monsters of Rock’ Festival at Donington Park in Castle, Donington, Leicestershire, England.
 This show was the first Monsters of Rock show out of five the band played to wrap up the 1984 tour.
 This was also Van Halen’s first U.K. appearance since 1980.
 The bill for this day included Motley Crue, Y&T, Accept, Gary Moore, Ozzy Osborne, Van Halen, and AC/DC.
 This Van Halen show was professionally filmed and the performance of “Hot for Teacher” was used by European MTV.

 Watch backstage interviews from this day: